StephanGeorg/staticmaps/README.md

 ------------------- | -------------
-width               | Width of the output image in px height              | Height of the output image in px paddingX           | (optional) Minimum distance in px between map features and map border paddingY           | (optional) Minimum distance in px between map features and map border tileUrl        | (optional) Tile server URL for the map base layer tileSize           | (optional) tile size in pixel (default: 256) tileRequestTimeout| (optional) timeout for the tiles request
+width               | Width of the output image in px height              | Height of the output image in px quality             | (optional) Set quality of output JPEG, 0 - 100 (default: 100) paddingX            | (optional) Minimum distance in px between map features and map border paddingY            | (optional) Minimum distance in px between map features and map border tileUrl             | (optional) Tile server URL for the map base layer tileSize            | (optional) tile size in pixel (default: 256) tileRequestTimeout  | (optional) timeout for the tiles request

 #### Methods